A Prediction-Traversal Approach for Compressing Scientific Data on Unstructured Meshes with Bounded Error: Preliminaries

 where $\{\lambda_i\}$ are the \emph{barycentric coordinates} of $\mathbf{p}$ with respect to $c$, and $\{f_i\}$ are the scalar values on the four vertices of $c$, $i=0,1,2,3$.
 With the barycentric coordinates, we also have $\mathbf{p}=\sum_{i=0}^3\lambda_i \mathbf{p}_i$ and $\sum_{i=0}^3\lambda_i=1$, where $\mathbf{p}_i=(x_i, y_i, z_i)^\intercal$ are the coordinates of vertex $i$.
 Assuming the cell is nondegenerate, one can transform between Cartesian and barycentric coordinates with

+Barycentric extrapolation uses the same equations as above, except that the point to be predicted is outside of the cell.
 Our prediction scheme uses barycentric extrapolation for a point $\mathbf{p}^\prime$ outside a cell with the same formulation as the barycentric interpolation; more specifically, $\mathbf{p}^\prime$ is one of the neighboring cells' vertices, as further described in the next section.